 Yes.
 OpusClip’s Starter plan is $15/month and includes 150 credits/month with AI clipping, captions, and watermark removal.

-Reap is generally better for daily posting because the plan is structured around higher credits and workflow features like scheduling/publishing and brand templates.
+Reap is generally better for daily posting because the plan is structured around higher credits and workflow features like scheduling, publishing, and brand templates.

-Reap is an all‑in‑one AI video creation, editing, and repurposing platform that replaces separate tools for clipping, captioning, and dubbing.
-Creators can turn long videos into social‑ready clips for TikTok, Reels, and Shorts using AI video clipping tools, auto reframing, and video editing and creation tools tailored for short‑form content.
-Reap includes AI caption generators for multi‑language, social‑optimized subtitles, plus AI voice dubbing so you can localize content without separate dubbers or voice‑cloning software.
-With stock and free video resources, branded templates, transcript‑based editing to remove filler words, and built‑in scheduling, Reap becomes your central AI content and video management tool for publishing clips everywhere in one simple workflow.
+Reap is an all-in-one AI video creation, editing, and repurposing platform that replaces separate tools for clipping, captioning, and dubbing.
+Creators can turn long videos into social-ready clips for TikTok, Reels, and Shorts using AI video clipping, auto reframing, and short-form editing tools.
+Reap also includes multi-language AI captions, AI voice dubbing, branded templates, transcript-based editing, stock assets, and built-in scheduling, making it a central workflow for publishing clips everywhere.